jmaen/rasplicate/README.md

 # rasplicate
 **rasplicate** is a tool that turns your Raspberry Pi into an automatic backup server.

+To do so it helps you configure an SSH connection to you target machine and regularly performs incremental backups using [rdiff-backup](https://github.com/rdiff-backup/rdiff-backup).

 ## Features
 🚧 Work in progress